openfaas/docs/docs/architecture/autoscaling.md

 The auto-scaling provided by this method can be disabled by either deleting the AlertManager deployment or by scaling the deployment to zero replicas.

-The AlertManager rules ([alert.rules](https://github.com/openfaas/faas/blob/master/prometheus/alert.rules.yml)) for Swarm can be viewed here and altered as a configuration map.
+The [AlertManager rule](https://github.com/openfaas/faas-netes/blob/master/chart/openfaas/templates/prometheus-cfg.yaml#L131) used in the Community Edition can be viewed here.

 All calls made through the gateway whether to a synchronous function `/function/` route or via the asynchronous `/async-function` route count towards this method of auto-scaling.